 The actuarial cost method and the amortization periods are set by statute.
-Contribution rates and liabilities are computed using the Entry Age Normal actuarial cost method.
+Normal cost rate (as a percent of pay) and actuarial accrued liabilities are computed using the Entry Age Normal actuarial cost method.
 The employer contribution rate is the sum of two pieces: the employer normal cost rate and the amortization rate.
-The normal cost rate is determined as a percent of pay.
-The employer normal cost is the difference between this and the member contribution rate.
-The amortization rate is also determined as a level percent of pay.
-It is the amount required to amortize the unfunded actuarial accrued liability over a closed period (24 years remaining as of June 30, 2011).
+The employer normal cost rate is the difference between the normal cost rate and the member contribution rate.
+The amortization rate, also determined as a level percent of pay, is the amount required to amortize the unfunded actuarial accrued liability over a closed period (23 years remaining as of June 30, 2012).
 The amortization rate is adjusted for the two-year deferral in contribution rates.
 Separate employer contribution rates are determined for State Employees and for Teachers.

-Members of the Board April 12, 2012 Page 2
+Members of the Board February 13, 2013 Page 2